lbryio/lbry.com/content/news/235-dev-oct19.md

 ![heisenberg](https://spee.ch/@lbry:3f/heisenberg-037.gif)

-### Searching on downloads page
+### Searching on the My Library page
 For our next release, we’ll have the ability to search downloaded items on your My Library page.
-Still on the todo list is to add something similar to a user’s My Publishes page to more readily find published content.
+Still on the todo list is to add something similar to a user’s My Publishes page to more readily find specific published content.

 ![search](https://spee.ch/c/search-downloads.png)

 ### Supporting the latest SDK and optimizing calls
-The latest SDK release had api changes to enable pagination on all APIs.
+The latest SDK release had API changes to enable pagination on all APIs.
 So we also made those changes on the app side and simultaneously took some time to optimize the calls - especially those made on lbry.tv.
 One example is dealing with the transaction list.
-We used to call all the transactions on startup, but on Desktop we now only call page 1 with the latest 20  transactions.
-On lbry.tv, we’ll only do this once the user goes to their wallet.
+We used to call all the transactions on startup, but on Desktop we now only call page one (with the latest 20  transactions) and on lbry.tv, we’ll only do this once the user goes to their wallet.

 If the Full History page is accessed, that’s when the rest of the transaction history is called.
 In the future, we’ll continue to optimize this so the history is called for each specific page.
 Taking actions such as claiming tips and abandoning supports/publishes will also be faster since we will no longer refresh the claim list or supports as that is already taken care of in redux state.

 ### More languages
 In the next release, we’ll also include support for Turkish, Slovenian, French and Chinese.
-These are currently available on [lbry.tv](https://beta.lbry.tv) for signed in accounts on the Settings page.
+These are already available on [lbry.tv](https://beta.lbry.tv) for signed in accounts on the Settings page.

 ![lang](https://spee.ch/5/lang.png)

 ### Desktop next steps
 Since the last release, the team has been working to polish up the sign in process, publishing, and syncing on lbry.tv.
 This includes the ability to sync encrypted accounts from previous Desktop installations or Android - users will be prompted for their password which may have been set either on their Android device or encrypted Desktop wallet.
 By default, the passwords will be cached for 2 weeks and users will be re-prompted.

 With the next SDK update, we’ll also have the ability to track content purchases at the transaction level.
 This means you can purchase content on one device and play it back on another.
 This will also give new insight into content purchasing on both the receiver and purchaser - the transaction history will now show what claim was associated with it.
-We also plan to create a separate section in the My Library section to filter on paid content.
+We also plan to create a separate section in the My Library section to filter on paid vs unpaid content.

-We are also adding auto run options to the LBRY app so users can benefit from it launching automatically on startup.
+We are also adding an autostart option to the LBRY app so users can benefit from it launching automatically on startup.
 This will allow faster access of content when coming across a URL and help support the LBRY network by hosting data in the background.

 There are numerous bug fixes and other cleanups slated for the next release including:
 - Preventing duplicate tags from being followed